 Victor Yates (19 Apr 1900 – 19 Jan 1969) was the Labour MP for Birmingham Ladywood from 1945 until his death in January 1969 at the age of 68.
 He lived next to Muntz Park and I pruned his roses.

-Garth House was built in 1901 by architect William Bidlake as his own residence.
-It was a very large ‘arts and crafts’ mansion which tried to look like a cottage.
+Left: Garth House, Edgbaston was built in 1901 by architect William Bidlake as his own residence.
+It was a large ‘arts and crafts’ mansion which tried to look like a cottage.
+I would occasionally deliver their butcher’s order.
+Right: Dawlish Road, Selly Oak, where my parents rented a house when they first married in 1940.
+Only a mile or so apart on the map but miles apart socially.

 Except in Smethwick in 1964.
 This was a poster put up in the constituency during the 1964 election.
 The candidate, Peter Griffiths, was both a Tory and a racist.
 Malcolm X visited in 1965 in solidarity with the people.
 Smethwick is quite close to Selly Oak by bus.